Get matched with vetted scholarships and enter our

 Essay question #2

+Harvard wants to admit applicants that are open-minded and able to respectfully disagree with others.
 Ultimately, in your response you should be revealing to the Harvard admissions officers how you critically think.
-Begin by detailing a narrative about this intellectual experience, make sure you are describing rather than just simply stating.
+Begin by detailing a narrative about your experience, make sure you are describing rather than just simply stating.
 Next, you should reflect on this experience.
 What did you learn from this experience?
 Would you do anything differently next time?
-Then, you should connect back to Harvard.
-Discuss what characteristics you now possess from this experience that would make you a great addition to the Harvard community.

 Questions to consider